The Whiteside Bothy

 With the rivers Tweed and Blackadder just a few minute's drive from the house, it provides an ideal base for fishing parties.
 Similarly, there is some excellent and challenging shooting available within easy reach of the house.
 A gun cabinet and boot / drying room are provided.

 The Whiteside Bothy is just outside Greenlaw which offers an excellent village shop and pub.
-The attractive Border towns of Duns, Coldstream, Kelso and Melrose are all within easy driving distance and offer a good selection of pubs, cafes and local shops.
+The attractive market towns of Duns, Coldstream, Kelso and Melrose are all within easy driving distance and offer a good selection of pubs, cafes and local shops.
 Edinburgh is an easy day trip by car or 45 minutes on the train from Berwick.

 |Size||Sleeps up to 8, 4 bedrooms|